jeffjl74/ACT_Notes/README.md

 There are two methods for sharing a note.
 The first method is similar to how a trigger is shared in ACT.
 The second method uses EQII macros.

+The plugin searches for an EQII game window when it opens the share dialog.
+If a game window is found, the dialog shows the macro command list by default.
+The clipboard copy list can be show by pressing the __[Copy]__ button.

  Notes with even a small image in them will result in a lot of sections, making the macro the only reasonable option.
 Version 1.1 of the plugin adds an option to compress notes with images.
 This typically reduces the number of sections.
-But the recipient of the note must be running version 1.1 of the plugin to decode the compression. **Version 1.0 of the plugin will generate an error every time it tries to view the note if it receives a compressed note.**
+But the recipient of the note must be running plugin version 1.1 or newer to decode the compression. **Version 1.0 of the plugin will generate an error every time it tries to view the note if it receives a compressed note.**

-Once all recipients have updated to plugin version 1.1, the **Compress Images** checkbox can remain checked.
+Once all recipients have updated to plugin version 1.1 or newer, the **Compress Images** checkbox can remain checked.
 The checkbox has no effect if the note does not contain an image since there is not a big difference between the size of a compressed and uncompressed note that does not contain any image.

-Below is an example that results in 200 copy sections or three macros.
-This particular note is 61 sections or one macro when compressed.
+Below is an example that results in one macro when compressed.
+This particular note is 200 copy sections or three macros when not compressed.

 ![icon](images/big-image-sections.png)

 #### Method 1: Paste Share
-To paste into a chat window, the sender of the note needs to copy each section from the plugin using the plugin's **[Copy]** button and then use `Ctrl-V` to paste it in the chat window, as shown below.
+To paste into a chat window, the sender of the note needs to copy each section from the plugin using the plugin's **[Copy]** button and then use `Ctrl-V` to paste it in the chat window.
 In this example, three sections are required.
 The `/g` selection prefixes the section with the groupsay command.

-The user follows the procedure below:
+When the __Game Window:__ is not blank, pressing the __[Macro]__ or __[Copy]__ button activates the selected game window.
+Once the game window is activated, the chat box can be activated by pressing the `Enter` key. (`Enter` is the default key binding.
+Use whatever key is set in _Options->Controls->Chat Keys->Begin Chat_.)
+The user can then press `Ctrl-v` to paste and `Enter` to complete the command.

+In the example below, since a game window was found, the initial list contains the macro commands.
+Pressing the __[Copy]__ button switches the list to the section list.
+The user then follows the procedure below:
-1. verify or select the appropriate prefix and image compression
+1. Verify or select the appropriate prefix and image compression
-2. press the **[Copy]** button to put the first section in the clipboard
+2. Press the **[Copy]** button to put the selected section in the clipboard and activate the game window.
-2. click the game chat window and press `Ctrl-V`
+3. Press `Enter` to activate the game chat window
+4. Press `Ctrl-V` to paste the section.
+4. Press `Enter` again to finish the paste.
-3. the plugin automatically moved to the second section, so the user can just click the plugin **[Copy]** again
+5. Repeat from Step 2.
+The plugin automatically moves to the next section when the **[Copy]** button is pressed.
-4. repeat until all sections are copied to game chat
+6. Repeat until all sections are pasted into game chat.
-5. press **[Done]** to dismiss the dialog
+7. Press **[Done]** to dismiss the dialog.

 This process is illustrated below.

 ![copy-paste](images/paste.gif)

 #### Method 2: Macro Share
 The plugin's **[Macro]** button generally takes fewer steps to share a note.
 Pressing the **[Macro]** button generates enough text files to share the note.
 The text file names follow the format `note-macroX.txt` where `X` is a number starting with 1 and incrementing until enough files are created to share the entire note, e.g. the first 16,000 or so characters would be shared using the macro file `note-macro1.txt`.

+When the plugin finds an EQII game window, the share dialog initially opens with the list of macro commands.

 To share using macros, the user follows the procedure below:
-1. Verify or select the appropriate prefix and image compression
+1. Verify or select the appropriate prefix and image compression.
+2. Press the **[Macro]** button to put the selected command in the clipboard and activate the game window.
+3. Press `Enter` to activate the game chat window.
+4. Press `Ctrl-v` to paste the command.
+5. Press `Enter` to finish the paste.
-2. press the **[Macro]** button
+5. Continue from Step 2.
+The plugin automatically moves to the next line when the **[Macro]** button is pressed.
-3. the plugin creates the macro file(s)
-4. the note is shared in EQII using the slash command `/do_file_commands note-macro1.txt` in an EQII chat window
-5. continue with `/do_file_commands note-macro2.txt`, etc. as required
+6. Repeat until all commands are pasted into game chat.
-6. press **[Done]** to dismiss the dialog
+6. press **[Done]** to dismiss the dialog.

-This process is illustrated below.
+This process is illustrated below for a note with compressed images.

 ![macro](images/macro.gif)